ICPSquad/Documentation/vision/roadmap.md

 ---
-description: Where do we go ?
+description: Where do we go from here?
 ---

 # 🌱 Roadmap

-This is still a long way ahead, we will have to work hard to get there but eventually we would like to turn the game into an open internet service run by a DAO (Decentralised Autonomous Organisation) using the SNS which will gamify & unify the entire Internet Computer ecosystem, and provide an incentive tool any project can use to drive engagement for their dApps.&#x20;
+We still have a long way to go, and we will have to work hard to get there, but eventually we would like to turn the game into an open internet service run by a DAO (Decentralised Autonomous Organisation) using the SNS which will gamify the entire Internet Computer ecosystem and provide an incentive tool any project can use to drive engagement for their dApps.&#x20;

-\
 This means that eventually, ICP Squad NFT will become a collaborative digital art platform where projects can distribute branded virtual merchandise that has utility for their dApp.
-This will give developers the ability to quickly attract new users from the community.
+This will give developers the ability to quickly attract new users from the community (without tokens).

 For users, it simply means the Internet Computer will be a blockchain where anyone can easily start earning rewards just by using dApps built on it.